vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

     **HND151**: "Left heading 030, Runway 15, Cleared for Takeoff, HNT151"

 The Standard Assignable level from CS ADC to CS TCU is the lower of `A060` or the `RFL`.

+#### Arrivals
+Aircraft tracking via a visual right base to runway 33 will be coordinated by CS TCU (see [Runway 33](#runway-33)).
+All other arriving aircraft do not require coordination.

 #### ACD to CS TCU
 The controller assuming responsibility of **CS ACD** shall give heads-up coordination to the relevant CS TCU controller prior to the issue of the following clearances: